Robust Multivariate Functional Control Chart: Real-Case Study

-To demonstrate the potential of the proposed RoMFCC in practical situations, a real-case study in the automotive industry is presented henceforth.
-As introduced in Section \ref{sec_intro}, it addresses the issue of monitoring the quality of the RSW process, which guarantees the structural integrity and solidity of welded assemblies in each vehicle \citep{martin}.
-The RSW process \citep{zhang2011resistance} is an autogenous welding process in which two overlapping conventional steel galvanized sheets are joint together, without the use of any filler material.
 Joints are formed by applying pressure to the weld area from two opposite sides by means of two copper electrodes.
 Voltage applied to the electrodes generates a current flowing between them through the material.
 The electrical current flows because the resistance offered by metals causes significant heat generation (Joule effect) that increases the metal temperature at the faying surfaces of the work pieces up to the melting point.
 Finally, due to the mechanical pressure of the electrodes, the molten metal of the jointed metal sheets cools and solidifies, forming the so-called weld nugget \citep{raoelison}.
-To monitor the RSW process, the modern automotive Industry 4.0 framework allows the automatic acquisition of a large volume of process parameters.
-The DRC is considered the most important of these parameters to describe the quality of the RSW process.
-Further details on how the typical behaviour of a DRC is related to the physical and metallurgical development of a spot weld are provided by \cite{capezza2021functional_clustering}.
+Further details on how the typical behaviour of a DRC is related to the physical and metallurgical development of a spot weld are provided in \cite{capezza2021functional_clustering}.

-Data analyzed in this study are courtesy of Centro Ricerche Fiat and are recorded at the Mirafiori Factory during lab tests and are acquired during RSW processes made on the body of the Fiat 500BEV.
-A body is characterized by a large number of spot welds with different characteristics, e.g, the thickness and material of the sheets to be joined together and the welding time.
-In this paper, we focus on monitoring a set of ten spot welds made on the body by one of the welding machines.
-Therefore, for each sub-assembly the multivariate functional quality characteristic is a vector of the ten DRCs, corresponding to the the second welding pulse of ten spot welds normalized on the time domain $ [0, 1]$, for a total number of assemblies equal to 1839.
-Moreover, resistance measurements were collected at a regular grid of points equally spaced by 1 ms.
+Data analyzed in this study are courtesy of Centro Ricerche Fiat and are recorded during automotive body-in-white lab tests.
+This stage is generally characterized by a large number of spot welds with different characteristics, e.g, the thickness and material of the sheets to be joined together and the welding time.
+Specifically, this real-case study focuses on the monitoring of ten spot welds made by only one welding machine.
+In particular, for each item we consider the multivariate functional quality characteristic represented by the vector of ten DRCs relative to the same ten spot welding points, normalized on the time domain $[0, 1]$.
+The data set contains a total number of 1839 items and resistance measurements were collected at a regular grid of points equally spaced by 1 ms.